brendeny/Flight-App/README.md

 ## User Stories

 - As a user I want to be able to add a new flight to a list of flights
-- As a user I want to be able to view my current list of flights
+- As a user I want to be able to view number of flights currently on my schedule
 - As a user I want to be able to remove a flight from the list of flights
-- As a user I want to be able to select a flight and see the flight date
+- As a user I want to be able to select a flight and see the flight date and departure time